 - Supporting documents from DePauw faculty and staff members and health care providers

-Your written appeal should contain a review of your academic performance for the previous semester.
+Your written appeal may also review your academic performance for the previous semester.
 This review should demonstrate that you have gained insight into the causes of your poor academic performance and understand how to deal with these issues and improve your performance.
 Be sure to include in your review a discussion of what went well for you academically.
-You need to show the committee that you have strengths you can build on.
+You need to show the committee that you have strengths you can build on

 Your academic record consists primarily of the courses you have taken and the grades you have received in them.
 At its review of your appeal the committee will have your advising transcript, which allows us to see how you’re progressing toward completing degree requirements, and your grade history, which shows your academic performance from semester to semester.
 The committee may also consider enrollment information (course requests, registration adjustments, etc.) and petitions you have submitted to the Petitions Committee.

 You may provide or solicit supporting documents from DePauw faculty and staff members, as well as health care providers if you have cited medical issues.
-Remember, the committee is focused on your academic performance and potential to graduate; be sure to ask only for supporting documents relevant to your academic performance.
+Remember, the committee focuses on your academic performance and plan for graduating; be sure to ask only for supporting documents relevant to your academic performance.

-Supporting documents may be included with the appeal or you may ask that they be sent to June Wildman, Associate Registrar, who collects materials for appeals and presents them to the Academic Standing Committee.
-Documents may be submitted by email (email@example.com), FAX (765-658-4139), or mail (June Wildman, Registrar’s Office, DePauw University, 313 S. Locust St., Greencastle, IN 46135).
+Supporting documents may be included with the appeal or you may ask that they be sent to the Registrar's Office, which collects materials for appeals and presents them to the Academic Standing Committee.
+Documents may be submitted by email (email@example.com), FAX (765-658-4139), or mail (Registrar’s Office, DePauw University, 313 S. Locust St., Greencastle, IN 46135).
 In your written appeal, you should include a list of supporting documents you expect us to receive.